Mahāvaṃsa: Historical and literary significance

 Historiographical sources are rare in much of South Asia.
-As a result of the Mahavamsa, comparatively more is known about the history of the island of Ceylon and neighboring regions than that of most of the subcontinent.
+As a result of the Mahavamsa, comparatively more is known about the history of the island of Sri Lanka and neighboring regions than that of most of the subcontinent.
 Its contents have aided in the identification and corroboration of archaeological sites and inscriptions associated with early Buddhism, the empire of Ashoka, and even the Tamil kingdoms of southern India.

 The Mahamvasa covers the early history of Buddhism in Sri Lanka, beginning with the time of Siddhartha Gautama, the founder of Buddhism.
 It also briefly recounts the history of Buddhism in India, from the date of the Buddha's death to the 3rd Buddhist council where the Dharma was reviewed.
 Every chapter of the Mahavamsa ends by stating that it is written for the "serene joy of the pious".
 From the emphasis of its point-of-view, and being compiled to record the good deeds of the kings who were patrons of the Anuradhapura Maha Viharaya, it has been said to support Sinhalese nationalism.

 Besides being an important historical source, the Mahavamsa is the most important epic poem in the Pali language.
 Its stories of battles and invasions, court intrigue, and great constructions of stupas and water reservoirs, written in elegant verse suitable for memorization, caught the imagination of the Buddhist world of the time.
 Unlike many texts written in antiquity, it also discusses various aspects of the lives of ordinary people, and how they joined the King's army or farmed.
 Thus the Mahavamsa was taken along the Silk Road to many Buddhist lands.
 Parts of it were translated, retold, and absorbed into other languages.
 An extended version of the Mahavamsa, which gives many more details, has also been found in Southeast Asia.
 The Mahavamsa gave rise to many other Pali chronicles, making Sri Lanka of that period probably the world's leading center in Pali literature.

 Political significance

 The Mahavamsa has, especially in modern Sri Lanka, acquired significance as a document with a political message.
-The Sinhalese majority often use Mahavamsa as proof of their claim that Sri Lanka is a Sinhalese nation since historical time.
+The Sinhalese majority often use Mahavamsa as proof of their claim that Sri Lanka is a Sinhalese nation since ancient times.

 The British historian Jane Russell has recounted how a process of "Mahavamsa bashing" began in the 1930s, from within the Tamil Nationalist movement.
 The Mahavamsa, being a history of the Sinhala Buddhists, presented itself to the Tamil Nationalists and the Sinhala Nationalists as the hegemonic epic of the Sinhala people.
 This view was attacked by G. G. Ponnambalam, a representative of the Nationalist Tamils in the 1930s.
 He claimed that most of the Sinhala kings, including Vijaya, Kasyapa, and Parakramabahu, were Tamils.
 Ponnambalam's 1939 speech in Nawalapitiya, attacking the claim that Sri Lanka is a Sinhalese, Buddhist nation was seen as an act against the notion of creating a Sinhalese-Buddhist only nation.
 The Sinhala majority responded with a mob riot, which engulfed Nawalapitiya, Passara, Maskeliya, and even in Tamil Jaffna.